James C. Gibson: Career in British Guiana

 Jagan, reflecting on his childhood at Port Mourant, wrote about Gibson's commanding presence and authority:"At Port Mourant, the premier plantation in Berbice, the manager was J.C.
 Gibson.
 His reputation extended far and wide; he was czar, king, prosecutor, judge, all in one.
 Almost everyone looked upon him with awe and fear.
 One particular event in my experience typified the authority which he wielded...
-As soon as he was spotted half-a-mile away, we either had to scamper away or be prepared to pay obeisance."This excerpt underscores both Gibson's influential role in the plantation community and the rigid hierarchy that characterized colonial plantation society.
+As soon as he was spotted half-a-mile away, we either had to scamper away or be prepared to pay obeisance."By the mid-1930s, Gibson had become one of the most decorated figures within the Booker empire, overseeing every major estate, including his own at Port Mourant.
+In 1936, as Senior Director, he personally invited Italian-born malariologist George Giglioli to visit his Port Mourant estate, after learning of the impending expiration of Giglioli’s contract elsewhere in the colony.
+The two had first met in 1933 during an Atlantic banana boat crossing, where they discussed tropical disease and health conditions on sugar estates.
+Recognising the impact of malaria on labour productivity and estate welfare, Gibson convinced Giglioli to continue to explore his opportunities within Bookers and Guyana at large.
+This intervention proved pivotal, leading to Giglioli’s appointment with the company and the initiation of wide-scale medical surveys and malaria control programmes across Booker estates, which later became foundational to malaria reduction efforts throughout British Guiana.

 J.C. was the planting attorney for several sugar estates, including Rose Hall, Port Mourant, Skeldon, Enmore, Cane Grove, Lusignan, and La Bonne Intention.
 This made him one of the most powerful figures in the sugar industry of British Guiana during the early 20th century.

 Over the course of thirty-five years, Gibson was responsible for forming and leading the British Guiana Sugar Experiment Stations' Committee as a director for the Bookers Group.
 His directorship, which spanned past his plantation management career, later transitioned into an advisory role for plantation estates during his retirement.
-In this capacity, he traveled extensively to the United States, Egpyt, New Zealand, Australia, India, Trieste, Ceylon, Spain, Italy, Germany, Austria, and Luxembourg, where he studied agricultural advancements and exchanged knowledge on sugar production and labor practices.
+In this capacity, he traveled extensively to the United States, Egpyt, New Zealand, Australia, India, Trieste, Ceylon, Spain, Germany, Austria, and Luxembourg, where he studied agricultural advancements and exchanged knowledge on sugar production and labour practices.

 Contributions to cricket

-J.C. was instrumental in fostering the growth of cricket in British Guiana.
-As a staunch supporter of Indian cricket, in 1916, J.C. provided resources for the start of the Port Mourant Cricket Club.
+Gibson was instrumental in fostering the growth of cricket in British Guiana.
+As a staunch supporter of Indian cricket, in 1916, Gibson founded the Port Mourant Cricket Club.
 He worked alongside Indian businessman J. W. Permaul, and became the president of the club from its inception in 1916 to 1938.
-The captain of the club was Gibson's chauffeur, James Kempadoo, the father of Peter Kempadoo.
+The captain of the club was Gibson's chauffeur, James Kempadoo, the father of writer Peter Kempadoo.